Perfect number: Even perfect numbers

 Thus every even perfect number is a pernicious number.

-Every even perfect number is also a practical number (cf. Related concepts).
+Every even perfect number is also a practical number.

 Odd perfect numbers

 Unsolved problem in mathematics: Are there any odd perfect numbers?

 It is unknown whether any odd perfect numbers exist, though various results have been obtained.
 In 1496, Jacques Lefèvre stated that Euclid's rule gives all perfect numbers, thus implying that no odd perfect number exists, but Euler himself stated: "Whether ... there are any odd perfect numbers is a most difficult question".
-More recently, Carl Pomerance has presented a heuristic argument suggesting that indeed no odd perfect number should exist.
+More recently, Carl Pomerance presented a heuristic argument suggesting that indeed no odd perfect number should exist.
 All perfect numbers are also harmonic divisor numbers, and it has been conjectured as well that there are no odd harmonic divisor numbers other than 1.

 Any odd perfect number N must satisfy the following conditions: